eth-brownie/brownie/docs/api-network.rst

 .. py:method:: brownie.network.disconnect()

     Disconnects from the network.
-The ``Web3`` provider is cleared and the local RPC client is terminated if it is running.
+The ``Web3`` provider is cleared and the local RPC client is terminated if it is running and a child process.

     .. code-block:: python